 Is obedience not frightening enough…let alone worship?
 Is it not foolish servitude to worship a master?
 Is the worship of a master not oblivion, and ignorance?

 Is denial of the masterful god not the beginning of questioning, of a setting out on the path to truth?

 Does god not disguise himself, in the end, as this thing we call “nothing”?

 …and did god make himself god…

-If he was made god (or if he always was, and always will be), does he know his own true nature?
+If god is nothing, if he always was, and always will be, does he then not know his own true nature?